• Skip to primary navigation

 • A metal button from a pair of old jeans.

-• Fiberfill – I just use the filling from old pillows.
+• Fiberfill – I use the filling from old pillows.

-• A bit of ribbon to hang the star from – I like to make my own ribbon from shredding old scarves.
+• A bit of ribbon to hang the star from – I like to make my ribbon from shredding old scarves.

-• Scrap piece of cardboard.
+• Scrap a piece of cardboard.

 • Diamond Template – The star shape for this denim patchwork star is made up of diamonds.
-The diamond itself is made from 2 equilateral triangles where all sides are 7cm in length. (see below).
+The diamond is made from 2 equilateral triangles where all sides are 7cm in length. (see below).

 Diamond template for patchwork quilted denim stars.